Kevin-Liu-01/HD-Transcribe/README.md

 # HD Transcribe

-HD Transcribe provides a speech-to-text function that allows Huntington's Disease patients to communicate with others more easily.
+HD Transcribe provides a speech-to-text model that allows Huntington's Disease patients to communicate with others more easily.

 To allow Huntington&apos;s Disease patients to communicate more easily and improve their quality of life, this project aims to